chef/chef-web-docs/chef_master/source/knife.rst

    * - `knife status </knife_status.html>`_
      - .. tag knife_status_summary

-       Use the ``knife status`` subcommand to display a brief summary of the nodes on a Chef server, including the time of the most recent successful chef-client run.
+       Use the ``knife status`` subcommand to display a brief summary of the nodes on a Chef Infra Server, including the time of the most recent successful Chef Infra Client run.

        .. end_tag

    * - `knife tag </knife_tag.html>`_
      - .. tag knife_tag_summary

-       Use the ``knife tag`` subcommand to apply tags to nodes on a Chef server.
+       Use the ``knife tag`` subcommand to apply tags to nodes on a Chef Infra Server.

        .. end_tag